RPA certification level I: Beginner's course (VS Code)

-In this course, we will get you started on your way to becoming a Software Robot Developer, and show you how to automate processes using Robocorp tools.
+You get started on your way to becoming a Software Robot Developer and learn how to automate processes using Robocorp tools.

-We will go very easy on the theory part, and instead, we will start right away automating a (almost) real-life scenario: helping out an employee in need, saving her from copy-paste hell and freeing her to do more useful stuff with her time.
+We will go easy on the theory part.
+Instead, we will automate a real-life scenario: helping out an employee in need, saving her from copy-paste hell, and freeing her to do more useful stuff with her time.

 Meet Maria, intranet admin, and RobotSpareBin Inc, the world leader in old robot spare parts!